高级检索+

 水-能-粮关联视角下黄河中下游地区全要素生产率时空演变特征及驱动机制

-Spatio-temporal evolution characteristics and driving mechanism of total factor productivity in the Middle and Lower reaches of the Yellow River based on water-energy-food nexus
+Spatiotemporal evolution and driving mechanism of total factor productivity in the Middle and Lower Reaches of the Yellow River using water-energy-food nexus

 /